hyperifyio/goagent/README.md

 ### Roadmap and contributing
 - Add diverse tests and end-to-end fixtures against local endpoints
-- Document architecture as ADR (docs/adr/0001)
+- Document architecture as ADR (`docs/adr/0001-minimal-agent-cli.md`)
 - Contributions welcome: open an issue and PR.
 License: MIT.

+Support: please open issues in the tracker.
+Roadmap: see `docs/ROADMAP.md`.

 ### License and credits
 MIT.
 Inspired by OpenAI-compatible agent patterns.